Dr. Chris Garwah

 Having spent numerous vacations in the Penticton area, and its proximity to friends and family, in 2016 he along with his wife and two sons, Jake and John, decided to make Penticton their new home.
 With its abundance of outdoor recreational opportunities and serene setting, they can think of no better place to call home.
 Already involved with nordic skiing and cycling, Dr. Chris is loving life in the Okanagan.

 Dr. Chris Garwah has always had strong ties to the sporting community.
 Having participated in 1994 World Aquatic Championships in water polo, he recognizes the value of sport, and is committed to its promotion on many levels.
 In Dawson Creek, his office volunteered numerous hours of care to the local Junior B hockey team.
 He provided care to the Women’s Olympic Hockey Team and at the World U-17 Hockey Challenge.
-He was head coach and president of the Bear Mountain Nordic Ski Association, as well as involved with the local triathlon, cycling, and swim clubs in various capacities.
+He was head coach and president of the Bear Mountain Nordic Ski Association, and assumed those same roles in Penticton with the Nickel Plate Junior Racers.
+One of his joys is early morning swims with the local Penticton Triathlon Club.
 His associations and interests have helped familiarize himself with many sporting injures and the functional rehabilitation of the athlete.

 The philosophy of healing from the inside out associated with chiropractic also extends to Dr. Garwah’s belief about environmental stewardship.
 His office in Dawson Creek was powered by a 4KW solar battery back-up array and as treasurer of Peace Energy Cooperative, he participated in BC’s first large scale wind farm, Bear Mountain Wind.